 I am registered to vote, but I moved this past year.
 Is there anything I need to do to make sure that I won’t have a problem voting in May?

 New certificates are mailed out every two years to the most recent address you gave to the voter registrar.
-If you do not recall receiving a new orange and white certificate in 2014, it could mean that you have moved without updating, or there is some other problem with your registration.
+If you do not recall receiving a new blue and white certificate in 2015, it could mean that you have moved without updating, or there is some other problem with your registration.
 If the certificate was mailed to an old address, it would have been returned to the registrar as the certificate is not forwardable mail, and you would have been placed on the "suspense list" in that county.
 This means you have a grace period that allows you to vote in the same county in your old precinct, but if you do not vote, your name will be removed from the rolls after two federal elections have passed since you were placed on the suspense list.
 If you did not receive your certificate because you moved to a new Texas county, you will need to re-register.